NekoMaru76/competition/README.md

 # Gameplay
-[Clash of Code](https://www.codingame.com/multiplayer/clashofcode), but discord bot and only JS.
-Got it?
+[Clash of Code](https://www.codingame.com/multiplayer/clashofcode), but discord bot, teams, and only JS.
+Got it?<br />
+Currently there are only 10 problems.

 # Install
 ```bash